 5.24 Correlation Analysis

 While there were a broad range of correlations between features and MMR, the frequency of correlations was not uniformly distributed (Figure 12).
-More specifically, over 50% of the pairwise correlation coefficients were between -0.25 and 0.25, i.e., no correlation.
+More specifically, over 50% of the pairwise correlation coefficients were between -0.25 and 0.25, i.e., no or weak correlation.
 In contrast, approximately 2% of pairwise coefficients were less than -0.75 or greater than 0.75.
 The low frequency of high magnitude pairwise correlations motivated the use of feature selection methods as a possible way to reduce overfitting to noise (Section 4.33).
 Use of feature selection was also motivated by the observation that there were 482 pairs of features with an absolute pairwise correlation of greater than 0.9, indicating that including all features would be redundant.